To print: Select File and then Print from your browser's menu

 Dr. Rhoda Cobin suggests beginning the interview with your doctor or prospective doctor with the open-ended question, “What’s going on in my body?”
-Cobin, who is president of the American College of Endocrinologists, Clinical Professor of Medicine at the Mount Sinai School of Medicine in New York City, and practices endocrinology in Ridgewood, New Jersey, says that that is the most important question you can ask.
+Cobin, who is a past president of the American College of Endocrinologists, Clinical Professor of Medicine at the Mount Sinai School of Medicine in New York City, and practices endocrinology in Ridgewood, New Jersey, says that that is the most important question you can ask.

 That one question, Cobin says, can open up a dialogue between you and the doctor.
 It’s a chance for the doctor to tell you about diabetes: how it begins, how it can affect the rest of your body, what needs to be done to manage it, and more.
 It can also lead to more questions and answers covering a variety of subjects related to diabetes and other health concerns.

 It’s also a chance to see if you and the doctor are able to communicate.
 The doctor needs to tailor his explanation to your needs, taking into account issues such as your age, motivation, education level, particular lifestyle issues, and coping style, Cobin says.
 If his answers don’t seem to make sense, if you don’t understand what the doctor is saying even after asking for clarification, or if the doctor doesn’t seem to be paying attention to you, you might want to keep on looking.

 Some specific questions to ask include the following:

 “Where will you send me for diabetes education?”